top of page

 Anxiety and Instant Stress Relief

 So much about our mental health is about physicality .
 Solutions to stress are no different.
 If we want to reduce stress in our lives we focus on the causes of it.
 That's very much good of course!
 Yet so much of our stress can already be relieved if we accept that it is a physical thing too.
 Your body is just producing as little too much cortisol.
 The good news is that cortisol can be reduced instantly.
 How?
 By doing explicitly physical things.
 Such as...
-Shaking is my perso
+Mental Health is Phy

 Kralingen